Hitman350/Cerberus/cerberus-backend/PROJECT_CONTEXT.md

 ## **1. Project Vision & Current State**

 -   **High-Level Vision:** To build a secure, high-performance, and scalable multi-chain DeFi wallet backend, acting as the central nervous system for a world-class user-facing application.
 -    **Current Goal:** We are building the foundational MVP.
-The immediate focus is on creating a robust and testable backend structure, starting with user authentication, data access, and the core blockchain abstraction.
+Having completed the data and blockchain layers, our next focus is to build the service layer that contains our core business logic.
--   **Current Status:** The project foundation is complete.
-We are beginning **Phase 1: Data Access & Schema Management**.
+-   **Current Status:** We have completed Phases 0, 1, and 2.
+We are now starting **Phase 3: Core Business Logic & Services**.

 ---